-- Parents are required to notify the school nurse if they suspect their child has head lice. - Infested students will be sent home following notification of the parent or guardian. - The school will provide written instructions to the parent or guardian regarding appropriate treatment for the infestation. - A student excluded because of head lice will be permitted to return to school only when the parent or guardian brings the student to school to be checked by the school nurse or building principal and the child has been treated for head lice, no live lice are present, and the majority of the nits have been removed.
+- Parents are required to notify the school nurse if they suspect their child has head lice. - Students diagnosed with live head lice do not need to be sent home early from school.
+They can go home at the end of the day, be treated, and return to class after appropriate treatment has begun.
+It will be determined by the school nurse, depending on the severity of infestation if the student can remain at school or not. - The school will provide written instructions to the parent or guardian regarding appropriate treatment for the infestation. - A student excluded because of head lice will be permitted to return to school only when the parent or guardian brings the student to school to be checked by the school nurse or building principal and the child has been treated for head lice, no live lice are present, and the majority of the nits have been removed.
 The school nurse or principal will make the determination.
 Infested children are prohibited from riding the bus to school to be checked for head lice.